 www.cityfeet.com – It’s called the “sister site” of LoopNet but, the reality is that it’s a site that stands on its own because with City Feet, you can drill down even deeper with your search and find properties based on location, price, function, tenancy and of course size.
 I also enjoy using this site because I can break down my search by characteristic and find properties in specific areas that may not be available on other websites.

-Step 2 – Hit the Road in Search of Multifamily Properties
+Step 2 – Hit the Road

 Besides searching the Internet, one of the time-tested methods for finding multifamily properties in 2020 is to hit the road and search for properties that may be for sale in the city or town that you’re interested in finding an investment property.